-- The waste management initiatives that have been undertaken during the reporting period; - The delivery of waste management services and measures taken to secure the efficient delivery of waste management services, if applicable; - The level of compliance with the plan and any applicable waste management standards; - The measures taken to secure compliance with waste management standards; - The waste management monitoring activities; - The actual budget expended on implementing the plan; and - The measures that have been taken to make any necessary amendments to the plan.
+- The waste management initiatives that have been undertaken during the reporting • period; - The delivery of waste management services and measures taken to secure the • efficient delivery of waste management services, if applicable; - The level of compliance with the plan and any applicable waste management standards: - The measures taken to secure compliance with waste management standards; • - The waste management monitoring activities; • - The actual budget expended on implementing the plan; and • - The measures that have been taken to make any necessary amendments to the plan.

 The LM must appoint a Waste Management Officer (WMO) who will be responsible for implementing and managing the IWMP.
+It is also recommended that a monitoring committee be established to assist the Waste Management Officer (WMO) with the progress of implementing the IWMP and with reporting requirements for the Municipal Integrated Annual Report.
 The LM's progress toward achieving the aims, targets, and objectives specified in the Implementation Plan of the IWMP must be summarized in an Annual Performance Report which must be compiled by the WMP.
 The following should be included in the report:

-- Strategic Issues: The effectiveness of the LM and its advancement toward achieving its short-, medium-, and long-term goals, objectives, and targets. - Financial Issues: Budget forecasts reporting, securing adequate funds, and budgetary restrictions concerning both current waste management operations and this IWMP's implementation. - IWMP Amendments: Modifications to the IWMP required by the findings of financial restrictions, feasibility studies, etc. - Communication: Informing people, important stakeholders, and council members about the status of the IWMP's meeting.
+- Strategic Issues: The effectiveness of the LM and its advancement toward achieving • its short-, medium-, and long-term goals, objectives, and targets. - Financial Issues: Budget forecasts reporting, securing adequate funds, and budgetary • restrictions concerning both current waste management operations and this IWMP's implementation. - IWMP Amendments: Modifications to the IWMP required by the findings of financial • restrictions, feasibility studies, etc. - Communication: Informing people, important stakeholders, and council members • about the status of the IWMP's meeting.